luca-peruzzo/docs.keycloakify.dev/css-customization.md

 </strong>} satisfies { [key in ClassKey]?: string };
 </code></pre>

-By writing that you've effectively replaced the Patterfly classes `pf-c-form__label pf-c-form__label-text` by the bootstrap classes `form-label col-form-label`.
+By doing this, you replace the Patternfly classes `pf-c-form__label pf-c-form__label-text` with the Bootstrap classes `form-label col-form-label`.

-dWhat will happen in practice, if you inspect the lement in your browser is that the form label that was previously rendered as:
+In practice, if you inspect the element in your browser, the form label that was previously rendered as:

 ```html
 <label for="username" class="kcLabelClass pf-c-form__label pf-c-form__label-text">
 ```

-Will is now rendered as
+Is now rendered as:

 ```html
 <label for="username" class="kcLabelClass form-label col-form-label">